BasementCat/badgegenerator/README.md

 There are several sections in the administration interface corresponding to the different datatypes.

-#### User

-Users are listed here, and though they can technically be created, use the command described above to add new users or to modify existing users.

 #### Flag

 Flags are bits of information about badges that are not the name, age, or level.
 Examples of flag usage are to denote a